ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 These include browsing and viewing all the data of all users in all groups (including the groups where they are not members).
-The administrator with restricted privileges is also able to Download all the data in all types of groups.
+The administrator with restricted privileges is also able to download all the data in all types of groups.
 Furthermore, they can view user and group information, such as usernames, e-mail addresses, group permission levels and lists of all users and groups.
 They are not able to annotate, edit or delete any of the